testcontainers/testcontainers-java/docs/usage.md

 ### Junit 4

-**JUnit4 @Rule/@ClassRule**: this mode starts container before your tests and tears it down afterwards.
+**JUnit4 @Rule/@ClassRule**: This mode starts container before your tests and tears it down afterwards.

 Add a @Rule or @ClassRule to your test class, e.g.: